soroushmalek67/flex_take_home_assignment/README.md

 3. Create the model and the test for the first-level data.
 4. Create the model and the test for the second-level data.
 5. Create the model and the test for the lowest-level data.
+Note that numbers 3, 4 and 5 should be run and test using dbt.
+There is a discrepancy for Current Liabilities, as well as a record with missing account_id.

 Here is an ERD diagram for the data:
 ![Screenshot 2025-02-18 at 5 02 07 PM](https://github.com/user-attachments/assets/51229d8e-b101-447d-b3e8-f5c26a744568)